Taça da Liga de Futsal

 The Taça da Liga de Futsal (Portuguese Futsal League Cup) is the second Portuguese futsal knock-out competition.
 It was created in 2016 to be disputed in a yearly basis by the eight-best ranked teams of the National Championship at the end of the latter's first half of the regular stage, and is organized by the Portuguese Football Federation.

-Benfica are the current holders of the competition, having won it four times, of which three times in a row.
+Sporting CP were the inaugural winners in 2016 and are the current holders of the competition, having won it a record six times.